Skip to content

 Each year, the NHS Payscales team works with NHS policy, finance and HR insiders to predict pay uplifts ahead of the official government announcement and provide the latest insights into when and how pay changes will be applied.
 We constantly review the latest information and update this page with relevant news.

-For the past two years, our predictions have been within 0.3% of the final figure recommended by the NHS Pay Review Body and adopted by the government.
+For the past three years, our predictions have been within 0.3% of the final figure recommended by the NHS Pay Review Body and adopted by the government.

 • Government budgets: One of the key sources of information that the NHS Pay Review Body use to determine their recommendations is yearly evidence provided by the Department of Health and Social Care (DHSC) about affordability and pay.
-This evidence was provided earlier than usual by DHSC this year, in October 2025.
+This evidence was provided earlier than usual by DHSC this pay review round, in October 2025.

 However, the DHSC position tends to be quite conservative.
-In previous years, we have seen the final pay award being significantly higher than the DHSC position; last year the DHSC recommendation was 2.8% and the final award was 3.6%.
-We expect a similar trend to continue this year.
+This year has followed the same trend as recent years of the final pay award being significantly higher than the DHSC position; last year the DHSC recommendation was 2.8% and the final award was 3.6%.

 • Trade unions and strike action.
 Strikes were a constant feature of NHS life towards the end of the last Conservative government.
-While debates over doctors pay continue, public support seems to have waned for NHS staff taking industrial action, weakening the ability of trade unions to push for a pay rise significantly above inflation.
-Notably, many of the larger unions representing NHS staff have already said they will not be officially providing evidence to the NHS Pay Review Body this year, perhaps reflecting their limited negotiating power in the current political climate.
+While debates over doctors' pay continue, public support seems to have waned for NHS staff taking industrial action, weakening the ability of trade unions to push for a pay rise significantly above inflation.
+Notably, many of the larger unions representing NHS staff have declined to submit evidence to the NHS Pay Review Body this year, perhaps reflecting their limited negotiating power in the current political climate.

-Will there be other pay changes for NHS staff announced this year?
+Are there any other pay changes for NHS staff announced this year?

 Over the past few years, there has been increased speculation and discussion about changes to the Agenda for Change contract, in response to growing dissatisfaction with certain elements of the NHS's standard contract.
 Three of the topics which have been consistently been discussed include:

-• A potential expansion to High Cost Area Supplements outside of the current London-focused regions;
+• A potential expansion to High Cost Area Supplements ("London Weighting") outside of the current London-focused regions;

 • A separate pay scale or contract for nurses and midwives;